We have all heard of postpartum depression but after you give birth you are at risk of other conditions that can affect your mood and behaviour.

 It’s the psychiatric condition that can affect as many as one in 1000 new mothers.
-But what is postpartum psychosis - also known as puerperal or postnatal psychosis - and who’s at risk?
+But what is postpartum psychosis - also known as puerperal or postnatal psychosis?
+Who is at risk?
 What causes this mental illness, and is there a cure?

-We’ve got the lowdown on everything you need to know about the frightening disorder…
+We’ve got the lowdown from our experts on everything you need to know about this frightening disorder…

 What is postpartum psychosis?